Peter Paul Saldanha: Episcopate

 Pope Francis appointed Saldanha as bishop of the Roman Catholic Diocese of Mangalore on 3 July 2018 and consecrated by Aloysius Paul D'Souza on 15 Sep 2018 at Our Lady of Rosary Cathedral, Mangalore.
 Prior to his appointment he serving as Adiutor Secretarii Specialis of the XIV Ordinary General Assembly of the Synod of Bishops.

+Reception

+Bishop Peter launched the anti-drug campaign to combat drug menace in schools and colleges.

+He also started the preparation to mark the Mangalore Diocese Jubilee Year 2025 which will mark 2025 years since the coming of Jesus Christ.